 The Senior Dean maintains oversight of Magdalen's decanal system as a whole, and offers general advice to junior members on non-academic College and University matters.
 He is also responsible for helping junior members who require financial assistance, working alongside the Dean for Welfare to offer pastoral support and advice, and giving permission for junior members to hold parties and other large social gatherings.
-In the academic year 2021-22 he plans to hold regular drop-in sessions (known as Deans' Hour) in the Deans' office on Tuesdays 8.00 am - 9.00 am and Fridays 1.00 pm - 2.00 pm during Full Term.
+In the academic year 2023-24 he plans to hold a regular drop-in session (known as Deans' Hour) in the Deans' office on Fridays from 11.30 am to 12.30 pm during Full Term.
 No appointments are necessary.
 At other times he can be reached on senior.dean@magd.ox.ac.uk.

 The Dean for Welfare has overall responsibility for welfare provision in the College.
-He is available to listen to the concerns of junior members and direct them to the most appropriate source of support; he also works alongside the Senior Dean to help any junior member who requires financial assistance.
-In the academic year 2021-22 he plans to hold regular Deans' Hours in the Deans' office on Mondays 8.00 am - 9.00 am and Thursdays 1.00 pm - 2.00 pm during Full Term.
+She is available to listen to the concerns of junior members and direct them to the most appropriate source of support; she also works alongside the Senior Dean to help any junior member who requires financial assistance.
+In the academic year 2023-24 she plans to hold a regular Deans' Hour in the Deans' office on Mondays from 11.00 am to 12.00 pm during Full Term.
 No appointments are necessary.
-At other times he can be reached on dean.welfare@magd.ox.ac.uk.
+At other times she can be reached on dean.welfare@magd.ox.ac.uk.
 Further information on other sources of welfare provision in College is provided in section 17 below.